dorukgunveren/dorukgunveren/README.md

 I hold leadership roles in various school clubs, where I collaborate with peers to develop innovative projects.
 Additionally, I actively participate in volunteer initiatives, aiming to make a positive impact on my community.

 I have a strong interest in language learning and cultural diversity.
-I am fluent in English and possess an intermediate level of proficiency in German.
+My native language is Turkish.
+I am proficient in English and possess intermediate proficiency in German.